shamimgazi8/DEVELOP-ME/README.md

 - SignalR methods used:
   - `SendLatLon(lat, lon, userName)`
-  - `ReceiveLatLon` event listener for location updates
+  - `ReceiveLatLon` event listener for location updates 📍 You can access the Location Sharing interface via the "Map" navigation link in the header.

 ### 3. Infinite Scroll User Feed